 - 7.1.
 Clear reasons for invoking the student inclusion and disciplinary procedure. - 7.2.
 Details of the procedure and the consequences if the misconduct continues. - 7.3.
 Details of any restorative practices deemed appropriate and the effect of these on inclusion or disciplinary status. - 7.4.
-Details of how to appeal against the outcome of any inclusion or disciplinary action. - 7.5.
-Details of how and where the matter will be recorded.
+Details of how to appeal against the outcome of any inclusion or disciplinaryPage 6 of 16 Aug 2021 action.